ChicagoWorldcon/wellington/README.md

 # Suggested you use SendGrid here, use an API key as your password
 # Generate them here https://app.sendgrid.com/settings/api_keys
+# Not needed for development as we capture and serve all mail through mailcatcher
 SMTP_SERVER=smtp.sendgrid.net
 SMTP_PORT=465
 SMTP_USER_NAME=apikey